-Workgroup Meetings, Second Thursday of Each Month at 3:00 p.m.
+Workgroup Meetings, Second and Fourth Thursday of Each Month at 3:00 p.m.
 ET

-For phase 2, the workgroup will meet the second Thursday of each month at 3:00 p.m.
-EDT beginning April 2021 through December 2021.
-We will strive to post the meeting materials for each meeting the day before, and upload meeting recordings within 24
+As phase 2 efforts continue, the workgroup will begin meeting the second and fourth Thursday of each month at 3:00 p.m.
+EDT August through December 2021.
+We will strive to post the meeting materials for each meeting the day before, and upload meeting recordings within 24 hours.